 Introduction

-The Orc is the stereotypical muscular brute, and while Pathfinder does a great deal to break races away from historical tropes, there’s a lot about the Orc that really supports that stereotype.
-They’re strong, hard to kill, and they thrive in melee, but anything else takes serious work.
+The Orc is stereotypically a muscular brute, and while Pathfinder does a great deal to break ancestries away from problematic historical tropes, there’s a lot about the Orc that retains the things about orcs which people really like.
+They’re strong, hard to kill, and they thrive in melee, but building them for anything else often takes serious work.

 Mechanically, the Orc’s most notable unique feature is how hard they are to kill.
 A Hold-Scarred Orc with the Orc Ferocity feat chain is exceptionally difficult to kill, making them a great option for players who tend to draw a lot of attacks or who just want to flirt with death a bit more than they should.